artkoder/cat-weather-new/README.md

 ### Channels & scheduling
 - `/channels` – print every channel known to the bot so superadmins can audit bindings.
-- `/set_assets_channel` – bind the private storage channel used for ASSETS ingestion; only posts created after this command are captured.
+- `/set_weather_assets_channel` – bind the private storage channel whose posts are copied by the weather scheduler.
+- `/set_recognition_channel` – pick the recognition/ingestion channel whose uploads trigger EXIF checks and vision jobs.
+- `/set_assets_channel` – legacy shortcut that assigns the same channel to both roles for backward compatibility.
 - `/setup_weather` – wizard that assigns rubric schedules to channels when new destinations are added.
 - `/list_weather_channels` – admin dashboard showing rubric schedules, last run timestamps and inline `Run now`/`Stop` actions.
 - `/history` and `/scheduled` – inspect previously published posts and queued schedules, including rubric drops copied from the assets channel (each scheduled item comes with inline `Cancel`/`Reschedule` controls).